White Rose Maths Progression Document

 At White House Farm:

-- Pupils are taught through whole-class interactive teaching, where the focus is on all pupils working together on the same lesson content at the same time.
+- Pupils are taught through whole-class interactive teaching.
+On the whole, the focus is on all pupils working together on the same lesson content at the same time.
 This ensures that all can master concepts before moving to the next part of the curriculum sequence, allowing no pupil to be left behind.

-- If a pupil fails to grasp a concept or procedure, this is identified quickly, and early intervention ensures the pupil is ready to move forward with the whole class in the next lesson.
+- If a pupil fails to grasp a concept or procedure, this is identified quickly, and early in class support ensures the pupil is ready to move forward with the whole class during the lesson and in follow up lessons.

 - Lesson design identifies the new mathematics that is to be taught, the key points, the difficult points and a carefully sequenced journey through the learning.